 Grid reference SK 13066 55642

 From the Alstonefield car park (with the toilets), turn left up the road, cross over and turn right at the fingerpost sign over the drystone wall.
-Once over, then go over a set of stone steps into the next field and walk diagonally to the top corner near the farm.
+Once over, go over a set of stone steps into the next field and walk diagonally to the top corner near the farm.

 Go through the metal gate which leads you out onto a wider track.
 Follow the track until it bends left, at this point you want to head across the field to a broken gate about halfway down the boundary wall.
 Go through and follow the yellow arrow pointing left towards the boundary wall at the end of the field.